Shipping to CT

 The style of Primitivo can vary based on factors like grape ripeness, growing conditions and barrel aging.
 However, its hallmark full body and fruit-forward character remain consistent, making it a favorite among red wine enthusiasts.

-What Does Primitivo Taste Like?
+What Does Primitivo Wine Taste Like?

 Thin-skinned Primitivo grapes ripen early, producing wines with high sugar content and fruit-forward flavors.